Floating Cork

 After many happy years of attending the Corona Cork Film Festival, it was disappointing for me to have missed the past couple of years.
 I’m not blaming anyone but myself, but part of the problem was that the festival shifted from its usual October slot into November, which didn’t suit me as well.
 And at times it seemed as though the universe itself was trying to keep me away, with the past two winters in Ireland being both early and harsh.
 Two years ago I watched in amazement when the telly showed me the street that I regularly traversed to get from my hotel to the various film venues looking like a canal in Venice.
 Would my poor little car have survived in its parking spot on the banks of the River Lee?

 While I didn’t manage to make it down for the whole week this year, at least I did make it for a couple of days.
 I ventured down from our old stomping ground in Kerry into Cork city where I kept a suspicious eye on the river and its water level.
-(Perhaps tempting fate, one of the films I had booked a ticket for was called A House Under the Water.)
+(Perhaps tempting fate, one of the films I had booked a ticket for was called The House Under the Water.)
 My favorite hotel looked none the worse for the wear, and the pleasant woman at reception even remembered me, not having to ask me my name when she checked me in.
 Obviously, I had made some sort of impression that a couple years’ absence couldn’t erase.

 On the whole, Cork seem little changed from my previous visit.
 (While a film festival no-show the past couple of years, I had been down to visit on at least one occasion in the interim.)
 I love wandering around the Mall and the Grand Parade and all the back streets of the city center, brimming with cafés and pubs and restaurants.
 But there was at least one sad change since my last visit.
 The wonderful Kino Cinema has since closed and become a rundown building.
 Owned by Mick Hannigan, director of the Cork Film Festival, it was a funky repertory cinema that played all kinds of arthouse, foreign and independent films—in other words, its own year-round film festival.
 It was a favorite venue for the Cork Film Festival, often showing some of the stranger or more provocative titles, oftentimes at or around midnight.
 As I understand it, an arts grant had been secured to expand the place into a three-screen cinema with a bar and restaurant—something that would have been wonderful.
 But costs of the project soared and initial expenses wound up sinking the project.
 It was truly a sad turn of events.
 Not only did Cork lose a cinematic landmark, but the film festival lost one of its best sites for movies.